 The Old Poe School

-Old Poe School
+Poe School in Montville Township

-Poe School, located at Wadsworth Road (Rt.
-57) and Poe Road, was built in 1923 and was demolished in 2018.
+Poe School in Montville Township located at Wadsworth Road (Rt.
+57) and Poe Road, was built in 1923 and razed in 2018.

 Poe United Methodist Church where the old school bell is now located.